jonahwilliams/typewriter/README.md

 <b>Typewritter</b> is a Dart library for generating [codecs](https://www.dartlang.org/articles/libraries/converters-and-codecs), encoder/decoder pairs for serialization.
 Serialization code is repetitive and time consuming to write.
 Instead of using reflection/mirrors, Typewriter enables developers to generate configurable codecs automatically from Dart source code.

-The currently supported target languages are
+The supported target languages are
 * JSON
 * XML (partial)
 * Yaml (planned)